S0ULIS/copyForm/README.md

 "# copyForm"
 A python tool for copying forms beetwen two pages with different versions of Centreon
+Installation:

+python -m pip install selenium
+Webdriver (https://chromedriver.chromium.org/downloads) # It must be in the same folder as the Scripts

 Usage:
 br = browser("YOUR_URL",page_number=0,item_offset=0) #You can choose the page and item (host or service) where it starts copying